ceph/ceph/doc/start/os-recommendations.rst

   - 3.16.z
   - 3.10.z

+  For CephFS, see `CephFS best practices`_ for kernel version guidance.

   Older kernel client versions may not support your `CRUSH tunables`_ profile.

 - **B-tree File System (Btrfs)**